The Squeeze Course Registration Is Open!

 • where effort is being pulled, absorbed, or distorted

 This shift marks the move from default reaction to deliberate participation.
 As orientation stabilizes, judgment becomes more reliable.
-From judgment, clearer choices start to emerge.
+From steadier judgment, clearer choices begin to emerge.

 Wooden signpost with multiple city direction signs against a cloudy sky.